0dan0/qr/docs/control/actions/README.md

 ### Conditionals Based on Camera Status

-Added new conditional commands.
+Coming soon (HERO11), new conditional commands.
 Now \>x and/or \<x can be used to test camera states, where 'x' is the camera state to test:

 * **u** USB power - **\>u**CMD1~CMD2 if(power is on USB) then CMD1 else CMD2
 * **r** recording - **\>r**CMD1~CMD2 if(Recording) then CMD1 else CMD2